-#leverages provide a whole set of tactical tools, rules, and methods based on shopper insights you can apply.
-Our product #leverages defines 10 key tactics that help you impact store KPI’s.
-You can get more information using our free web-based #leverages demonstration.
+#levers provide a whole set of tactical tools, rules, and methods based on shopper insights you can apply.
+Our product #leverages defines 10 key tactics that help you impact store KPIs.
+More information is available via our free web-based #levers demo.
 At this place, we’ll just describe some factors that should be considered for setting proper tactical decisions.

 OVERALL RETAIL STRATEGY